NOTE: This transcript has been updated and reads differently than the recording.

 This is the first time that servants who were not Melchizedeks were connected with the “most high God”.
 The reason for this is because the earthly Melchizedeks could not operate outside the Promised Land.
 The heavenly Melchizedek’s headquarters is in Salem which is later Jerusalem.
 The earthly Melchizedek King can only rule and reign from Jerusalem and it will be that the vassal King-Priests of the Order of Melchizedek will go out around the earth to rule the nations and teach them the Torah as vassals.
 But, and this is a big “but”, the Heavenly Melchizedek follows His people into their exiles (Ezekiel11:16) where then they become servants of the Melchizedek but not in King-Priest capacity.

 The heavenly Melchizedek King rules the entire earth from heaven.
-The account of Nebuchadnezzar being driven from his throne until he acknowledged that his right to rule over the House of Judah came from YHVH.
+Here is the account of Nebuchadnezzar being driven from his throne until he acknowledged that his right to rule over the House of Judah came from YHVH.

 Daniel 5:21 And he [Nebuchadnezzar] was driven from the sons of men; and his heart was made like the beasts, and his dwelling was with the wild asses: they fed him with grass like oxen, and his body was wet with the dew of heaven; till he knew that the “most high God” ruled in the kingdom of men, and that He appoints over it whomsoever He will.